About Me

 Andrew Fox reading at the KGB Bar, 10/09; photo by Ellen Datlow

-I’m a writer, a husband, a father, a public administrator, and a science fiction/horror geek since toddlerhood.
-Born in Miami Beach in 1964, my earliest exposure to the fantastic was watching the epic Japanese horror flick Destroy All Monsters at a drive-in movie theater at the age of three in the back of my parents’ convertible.
+I was born in Miami Beach in 1964.
+My earliest exposure to the fantastic was watching the epic Japanese horror flick Destroy All Monsters at a drive-in movie theater at the age of three in the back of my parents’ convertible.
 In 1994, after writing an imposingly long (and failed) mainstream novel, I decided to return to my earliest love, and I joined award-winning science fiction author George Alec Effinger’s monthly writing workshop group in New Orleans.
 In 2003, I married Dara, and we now have three wonderful sons — Levi, Asher, and Judah.
 In 2009, we relocated to Northern Virginia so that I could take a job with a federal crime prevention agency.
 Prior to this, I’d worked many years for the Louisiana Office of Public Health and the Federal Emergency Management Agency.
 I’ve also bagged groceries, sold Saturn cars, taught musical theater to summer campers, been a traveling mime, worked as an adjunct to a rabbi at a Hillel Center, done mindless data entry, sung in a choir, organized a public advocacy campaign against holiday gunfire, and collected more than 250 vintage laptop and palmtop computers.

 ______________________________________________________________________________